TNO-MST/bean-server/README.md

 - Use Java List type for OMT array datatype
 - Use Java public modifier for class properties
 - Use boxed or unboxed datatypes for attribues or parameters
+- Export a list of the expanded objects, interactions and datatypes in JSON format

 In addition a group ID can be set that will be added to the Java package names.